-Website traffic means the (amount of) visitors who go to your website, you’re your contents, browse your products and services.
-Unless your website is on the internal network for a limited number of users, there is no point having a website that no one visits.
+Website traffic means the (amount of) visitors who go to your website.
+Unless your website is on the internal network for a limited number of users, there is no point in having a website that no one visits.

 So what are the main traffic sources for a normal website?
 There are a few that can be broken into 2 main categories

-- I. Paid traffic: Similar to the traditional brick and mortar stores you can actually pay to have visitors come to your store (via advertising, promotion, affiliate programs, etc.) A few examples:
+I. Paid traffic: Similar to the traditional brick and mortar stores you can actually pay to attract visitors come to your store (via advertising, promotion, affiliate programs, etc.) A few examples:

-- II.
-Organic traffic: People may have the need for the type of products and services you provide and may find you through search engines, words of mouth etc. A few example:
+II.
+Organic traffic: People may have the need for the type of products and services you provide and may find you through search engines, words of mouth, etc. A few examples:

 “ 51% of smartphone users have discovered a new company or product when conducting a search on their smartphone. ”

-To jump start your website, we recommend optimizing your site for Organic traffic first then taking advantage of Paid traffic if your budget allows.
-Within this article we will focus on the Search Engine source which is one of the most important Organic source, we will cover others in our upcoming articles.
+For most businesses, we recommend optimizing your site for Organic traffic first then taking advantage of Paid traffic if your budget allows.

 Search engine optimization is essential because:

-Most modern search engines listings are results of very complex ranking algorithms to display relevant results on search engine results pages (SERPs) as web pages and other content such as videos, images or local listings.
-The goal of each search engine, is to provide the best possible matches for a given search term.
+Most modern search engines listings are results of very complex ranking algorithms to display relevant results on search engine results pages (SERPs).
+The items displayed on these results are web pages and other content such as videos, images, or local listings.
+The goal of each search engine is to provide the best possible matches for a given search term.
 While these algorithms are kept secret, there are fundamental rules we can follow to optimize improve search engine rankings:

-- Getting mentioned, linked back from relevant and trusted source such as other well-known websites in the same industry.
+Getting mentioned, linked back from relevant and trusted sources such as other well-known websites in the same industry.

 “ 66% of marketers say improving SEO and growing their organic presence is their top inbound marketing priority. ”